SOS-CER/SOS-CER.github.io/_projects/wolf-scheduler/ws-requirements.md

   1. The student clicks the button to add an event.
   2. The system displays the new event dialog.
-  3. The student enters the event title, days of the week (Sunday through Saturday), start time, end time, how frequently the event repeats (between 1 and 4 weeks), and optional event details.
+  3. The student enters the event title, days of the week (Sunday through Saturday), start time, end time, and optional event details.
   4. The student clicks the add event button.
   5. The system updates the schedule to add a new event with the provided details. **[[Event Exists]](#uc5-a1)** **[[Schedule Conflict]](#uc5-a2)** **[[Missing Name]](#uc5-a3)** **[[Missing Times]](#uc5-a4)** **[[Missing Days]](#uc5-a5)**